What is an 'Open Internet'?

 An Open Internet means consumers can go where they want, when they want.
 This principle is often referred to as Net Neutrality.
-It means innovators can develop products and services without asking for permission.
-It means consumers will demand more and better broadband as they enjoy new lawful Internet services, applications and content, and broadband providers cannot block, throttle or create special "fast lanes" for that content.
+For an Open Internet, broadband service providers cannot block or deliberately slow speeds for Internet services or apps, create special "fast lanes" for content, or engage in other practices that harm Internet openness.

-The FCC's Open Internet rules protect and maintain open, uninhibited access to legal online content without broadband Internet access providers being allowed to block, impair, or establish fast/slow lanes to lawful content.
+The FCC's Open Internet rules protect and maintain open, uninhibited access to lawful online content.
+The rules specifically prohibit:

-- No blocking: broadband providers may not block access to legal content, applications, services, or non-harmful devices.
+- Blocking: Broadband providers may not block access to lawful content, applications, services or non-harmful devices.

-- No paid prioritization: broadband providers may not favor some lawful Internet traffic over other lawful traffic in exchange for consideration of any kind—in other words, no "fast lanes."
-This rule also bans ISPs from prioritizing content and services of their affiliates.
+- Paid prioritization: Broadband providers may not favor some Internet traffic in exchange for consideration of any kind — in other words, no "fast lanes."
+ISPs are also banned from prioritizing content and services of their affiliates.

 You have multiple options for filing a complaint with the FCC: